Iván Bravo

-Iván Bravo Castro (born 20 January 2001) is a Spanish footballer who plays for CA Osasuna B as a left back.
+Iván Bravo Castro (born 20 January 2001) is a Spanish footballer who plays for Tercera Federación club Peña Sport as a left back.

 Club career

 Bravo was born in Salt, Girona, Catalonia, and joined FC Barcelona's La Masia in 2010, after representing Girona FC and UE La Salle Girona.
 In 2019, he moved to RCD Mallorca and was assigned to their Juvenil A squad.

 Bravo started to train with the main squad in May 2020, after the COVID-19 pandemic, and took part of the club's 2020 pre-season.
 On 13 September, before even appearing with the reserves, he made his professional debut by starting in a 0–1 home loss against Rayo Vallecano.

 On 16 July 2021, Bravo signed a two-year contract with another reserve team, CA Osasuna in Segunda División B.